cloudopsworks/tronador-packages/README.md

 ## Makefile Targets
 ```
+gh                        2.33.0
 ghr                       0.14.2     Upload multiple artifacts to GitHub Releases in parallel
+gitversion                6.0.0-beta.3 GitVersion Tool - from log to SemVer
 gomplate                  3.10.0
-terraform                 1.1.7      Terraform is a tool for building, changing, and combining infrastructure safely and efficiently.
+terraform                 1.3.3      Terraform is a tool for building, changing, and combining infrastructure safely and efficiently.
 terraform-docs            0.16.0     Generate docs from terraform modules
 yq                        4.23.1
 ```